celery/celery/docs/faq.rst

 `Task.retry` is used to retry tasks, notably for expected errors that is catchable with the `try:` block.
-The AMQP transaction is not used for these errors: **if the task raises an exception it is still acknowledged!**.
+The AMQP transaction is not used for these errors: **if the task raises an exception it is still acknowledged!**

 The `acks_late` setting would be used when you need the task to be executed again if the worker (for some reason) crashes mid-execution.